-483 ½ Wizolympics – Day 3 Update: Snowmen Battle Final Round
+483 ½ Wizolympics – Day 3 Update: Snowman Battle Final Round

 Welcome to the final of the Snowman Battle!
 If this morning’s preliminaries were any indication, this is sure to be something to see.
 And here come the finalists!
 The fans are going wild, especially those from Germany, who haven’t seen a gold in this sport since the 403rd Wizolympics, when Abigail Burkhard’s snowman split into two separate snowmen.
 One decapitated Aleksandr Kezerian of Armenia’s snowman, while the other one ripped off his arms.
 Certainly not what the audience was expecting.